rcapillon/3DFEM/README.md

 * Support only for zero-Dirichlet boundary conditions
 * Full Gauss quadrature scheme

+### Boundary conditions
+* Only zero-valued Dirichlet conditions are supported for now
+* Nodal forces as Neumann conditions
+* Support for modulation of the initial force vector by a given function over time steps or frequency steps in dynamical analyses

 ### Reduced-Order Modeling
 * Projection on linear elastic modes

-### Forces
-* Nodal forces
-* Support for modulation of the initial force vector by a given function over time steps or frequency steps in dynamical analyses

 ### Solvers
 * Modal analysis
-* Linear static analysis
+* Linear statics analysis
 * Linear frequency-domain dynamics using a reduced-order model based on elastic modes
 * Linear time-domain dynamics using the Newmark scheme and a reduced-order model based on elastic modes
+* Nonlinear statics analysis using the Newton-Raphson method
+* Nonlinear statics analysis using the Arc-Length method
 * Uncertainty Quantification:
-  - Parametric probabilistic model for the mass density and Young's modulus in dynamics solvers
+  - Parametric probabilistic model for the Young's modulus in dynamics solvers
   - Nonparametric probabilistic models for reduced matrices in dynamics solvers
   - Generalized probabilistic approach, including both parametric and nonparametric uncertainties, in dynamics solvers
   - Direct Monte Carlo method for uncertainty propagation